 Language Arts In English students continue to build on their grammar skills, do DOL, and write research papers, as well as other types of writing.
 In literature students use novels to apply reading skills and study vocabulary.
-Again our aim is to help the students explore books to read to encourage reading for enjoyment.
+Again our aim is to help the stud ents expl